 Sous vide any sausage

 Chicken sausage, bratwurst, Italian sausage, chorizo.
-They all taste great on a hoagie and will make hungry football fans happy.
+They all taste great on a hoagie roll and will make hungry people happy.

 These sausages are juicy, juicy, juicy!